18 Things To Bring To Your First Day of Work

 If you happen to spill food or a drink on your clothes during your first day, it helps to have a stain stick handy.
 This allows you to rub out unflattering stains and keeps you looking your best.

 Some employers keep their workplaces on the colder side.
-If you tend to get cold easily, consider packing a sweater you can put on during the day.
+If you tend to get cold easily, consider packing a sweater or light jacket you can put on during the day.
 Make sure it's professional and that it matches the rest of your outfit.

 If you anticipate being hungry before lunch or before your shift ends, bring along a healthy snack.
 This can help fend off any hunger and leave you satisfied for the time being.
 Opt for healthy snacks that can help you feel energized such as fruits or nuts.